Home Citroënët home

 (Easy to build, easy to fund)

 FAF - facile à fabriquer - easy to build - facile à financer - easy to fund.
 This was the ethos behind the FAF V.E.P., a range of cars based on the 2CV platform and intended for assembly in third world countries thereby reducing those countries' dependence on the developed nations and assisting in economic growth.
+It was thus Citroën's "official" response to the Baby Brousse which was originally developed by an independent entrepreneur in Côte-d'Ivoire.

 Citroën International developed the V.E.P. range of vehicles specifically for assembly in countries without a high tech industrial infrastructure.

-The FAF was designed to ensure that at least 50% of the vehicle was of local manufacture; specifically the bodywork, chassis seating and electrical wiring.
 Citroën International claimed that the manufacture of the V.E.P. was not a matter of assembling largely imported components but of creating a national automobile manufacturing industry.

-Six bodywork styles were proposed: saloon, three door estate, van, pick-up, four wheel drive patrol car and a runabout with the options of a metal or fabric roof.
+• four wheel drive patrol car runabout with the options of a metal or fabric roof.

 The bodywork manufacture did not require expensive presses since it comprised mainly flat, sheet steel panels which were cut and folded using a mixture of folding presses and folding by hand.

-Assembly of the panels was by spot welding and once assembled, the body and doors were painted by hand.
+Unlike the Baby Brousse's body which was bolted together, assembly of the panels was by spot welding and once assembled, the body and doors were painted by hand.

 The seats, interior trim and seat frames were made locally and again were largely done manually.